General admission requirements

 Specific admission requirements

-There are no specific requirements for the MSc program Climate Studies.
+There are no specific requirements for the MSc programme Climate Studies.
 The student should have a BSc degree in earth sciences, ecology, economy, policy or related fields.
 The student should have a sufficient knowledge of calculus and statistics.

 English language proficiency